jhunde/Screeen-Record/README.md

 Let's get started!

 ## Required Programs and Libraries
-To this process a lot easier I've saved them in `requirements.txt` What you need to do to install the libraries needed for this project, in the terminal run `pip install -r requirement.txt`.
+To make this process a lot easier, I've saved them in `requirements.txt`.
+What you need to do is to install the libraries needed for this project.
+In addition, in the terminal run `pip install -r requirement.txt`.

 However, before running `pip install -r requirements.txt` in your terminal you must:
 1. Clone the repo
-2. Create a virtual environment in your terminal
+2. Create a your own virtual environment in the terminal
    + `python -m venv .venv`
-3. Activate you virtual environment
+3. Activate your virtual environment
    + **Windows:** `.\.venv\Scripts\activate`
    + **macOS/Linux:** `source .venv/bin/activate`
      + Once it's activated, your terminal should look similar to the following: